blacklightpy/vaultofknowledge/My idea of the dual nature of electrons.md

 The objection to this is the single-electron double slit experiment.

 I could argue that this is because one should not just discard the complex form by multiplying it by its complex conjugate.
-But rather, it could be that the complex part of the wave at time t
+But rather, it could be that the complex part of the wave at time t is outside the real dimension, and maybe the complex part occupies the imaginary, or 4th dimension.

+I haven't seen anyone thinking about this yet.